-Similarly, my search for Hotbird which is tagged “the WIDE beam” yielded the following results. http://www.lyngsat-maps.com/interactive/Eutelsat-Hot-Bird-13C-Wide.html
+Similarly, my search for Hotbird, tagged “the WIDE beam,” yielded the following results. http://www.lyngsat-maps.com/interactive/Eutelsat-Hot-Bird-13C-Wide.html

-From the foregoing, there is no end to the number of the satellite you can search on this wonderful site.
+From the preceding, there is no end to the number of satellites you can search on this beautiful site.
 Just keep searching and exploring.

-This is a very useful tool that will help you predetermine the dish size needed for your preferred satellite package.
+This very useful tool will help you predetermine the dish size needed for your preferred satellite package.

-Once you are aware of the exact size of the dish that you will need for your favorite satellite tv package, you won’t waste your money on a dish that cannot get the job done.
-Fortunately, you can’t go wrong when you buy a very big dish.
+Once you know the exact size of the dish you will need for your favorite satellite tv package, you won’t waste your money on a dish that cannot get the job done.
+Fortunately, you can’t go wrong when buying a big dish.
 The reverse is the case if you buy a dish that is too small.
 A small dish can be useless if your target is FTA channels

-How to Get other Parameters that are useful for Satellite TV Installation for example frequencies
+How do we get other Parameters that are useful for Satellite TV Installation, for example, frequencies?

-Next, you may need to get other parameters for your choosen satellite tv packages like the frequency and symbol rate.
-In this case, you are going to search on www.lyngsat.com and not lyngsat-maps.com.
+Next, you may need other parameters for your chosen satellite tv packages, like the frequency and symbol rate.
+In this case, you will search on www.lyngsat.com and not lyngsat-maps.com.

-Apparently, you will still use www.google.com as your search engine.
-I will recommend the following search phrases: “Eutelsat 36e www.lyngsat.com” or DStv Africa www.lyngsat.com.
-You need to replace the satellite name in the line above with your preferred satellite.
-For the examples above, and you will get results similar to the one below.
+You will still use www.google.com as your search engine.
+I recommend the following search phrases: “Eutelsat 36e www.lyngsat.com” or DStv Africa www.lyngsat.com.
+You must replace the satellite name in the line above with your preferred satellite.
+For the examples above, you will get results similar to the one below.